Wehda23/ps5-store/Backend/playstation/serializers/README.md

 ## Usage

+Can be used to Serialize SQLAlchemy Model or Flask-SQLAlchemy model.

 ### Basic Usage

 Here's an example of how to use the `UserRegisterSerializer` to validate and create a new user: